Zygentoma: Taxonomy

 The Tricholepidiidae are represented by Tricholepidion gertschi from forests of northern California.

 The Lepidotrichidae are represented by the extinct Lepidotrix pilifera, known from Baltic amber.

 The Lepismatidae is the largest family and they include the physically largest specimens.
 The family is cosmopolitan with more than 200 species.
 Many are anthropophilic, living in human habitations.
 Some species are inquilines in ant colonies.

 The Nicoletiidae tend to be smaller, pale in colour, and often live in soil litter, humus, under stones, in caves (with reduced eyes) or as inquilines in ant or termite colonies.
 The family is subdivided into five subfamilies.

 The Maindroniidae comprise three species, found in the Middle East and in Chile.

 The Protrinemuridae comprise four genera.
 Like Nicoletiidae species living in caves, they lack eyes.

 Some molecular phylogenies have found Tricholepidiidae to form an independent, more basal branch of insects unrelated to other zygentomans.

 Evolutionary history

-The fossil record for Zygentoma is poor, though they must have diverged from all other insects during the Carboniferous.
+The fossil record for Zygentoma is poor, though they must have diverged from all other insects either during the Carboniferous, or the Devonian if Leverhulmia is an example of the group.
 The oldest fossils of the order are indeterminate specimens of Lepismatidae from the Santana Formation of Brazil, dating to the Aptian stage of the Early Cretaceous around 113 million years ago, with other specimens of Lepismatidae known from the Burmese amber of Myanmar, dating to around 100 million years ago.
 Fossils of Nicoletiidae are known from Miocene aged Dominican amber.
+The predecessors of silverfish, along with those of jumping bristletails, are considered the earliest and most primitive insects.
+They evolved at the latest in mid-Devonian and possibly as early as late Silurian more than 400 million years ago.
+Some fossilized arthropod trackways from the Paleozoic Era, known as Stiaria intermedia and often attributed to jumping bristletails, may have been produced by silverfish.